felipe-barajas/SPDK-OCF-Parser/README.md

 3. Start Prometheus
 >``` ./prometheus & ```

-4. If you do not have Go environemt get it with:
+4. If you do not have the Go environment get it with:
 > ```https://golang.org/dl/```
 > ```tar -C /usr/local -xzf go$VERSION.$OS-$ARCH.tar.gz```
 > ```export PATH=$PATH:/usr/local/go/bin```